piluvr/tictac/README.md

 # tictac
-A tic tac toe android app that allows users to change the size of the board. still need a way to change the size of the board....
+successfuly was able to change size of grid programatically, it all works! yeet.
+I really need to get a life and stop working on this